What is a Life Cycle Assessment? LCA

 It includes specific tools like

-• A database of environmental impact data for a wide range of products, processes, and systems that can be used to conduct your benchmarks
+- A database of environmental impact data for a wide range of products, processes, and systems that can be used to conduct your benchmarks

-• Support for multiple impact assessment methods including eco-indicator 99, ReCiPe, and the Environmental Input-Output Life Cycle Assessment (EIOLCA) method.
+- Support for multiple impact assessment methods, including Eco-Indicator 99, ReCiPe, and the Environmental Input-Output Life Cycle Assessment (EIOLCA) method.

-For more details, have a look at the documentation.
+For more details, see the documentation.

 About Me

-Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer that is using data analytics to improve logistics operations and reduce costs.
+Letās connect on LinkedIn and Twitter.
+I am a Supply Chain Engineer who is using data analytics to improve logistics operations and reduce costs.